pgmgent-pgm-4/webshop-codegram/README.md

 - Changed scripts:
   - `npm run dev`: Only runs the server & database again.
   - `npm run build-css`: Run this in a separate terminal tab/window to convert SCSS into CSS.
 Input files from: `/server/public/_sass/main.scss` and exported to: `/server/public/css/main.css`.
+- TO DO: Let me know if any of this works for you.

 ### Update server/app.js
 - Added publicRoutes to be rendered at `/`, using `/server/routes/index.js` to define the publicRoutes.